jdohertydev/runit/README.md

 ### Sticky Navbar

-A sticky navbar enhances user experience (UX) by providing constant, easy access to navigation options, which facilitates smoother and more efficient browsing.
+A sticky navbar enhances the user experience (UX) by providing constant, easy access to navigation options, which facilitates smoother and more efficient browsing.
 It eliminates the need for users to scroll back to the top of the page to navigate, saving time and effort, especially on smaller viewing ports.

+Originally, I manually coded this feature using the following code:

 ```CSS